 Good luck.

-Walk along the white cliffs of Dover clifftop
+Walk along the White Cliffs of Dover

 On a clear day you can see France from here….I couldn’t see France.

-If you only come to Dover for a day trip then I would recommend coming to this point to having a picnic.Â
+If you only come to the Dover White Cliffs for a day trip, then I would recommend coming to this point to having a picnic.

-South Foreland Lighthouse
+Walk to South Foreland Lighthouse

 The next stop on the trail is South Foreland lighthouse.
 I’m going

-After walking past the lighthouse it was immediately obvious how much less people there were.
+After walking past the lighthouse, it was immediately obvious how much less people there were.
 I guess they all stop there.
 Their loss.

 After the walk down, you will find yourself in a lovely secluded bay surrounded by cliffs, not quite as impressive as the Dover Cliffs, but nearly.
-These are like little sister cliffs.
-This seemed like a good place to stop for lunch.
-So I did.
+These are like little sister cliffs. (ok, yes it is accessible by car.
+So let’s say it’s semi-secluded).

 Just a note, the is no wifi signal down here.

-After lunch – continuing on the walk from Dover to Deal
+After lunch – Continuing on the walk

-About halfway along the bay, you will see a sign pointing you back up the cliffs to continue the walk along the coast path.
-This is the last bit of uphill.Â
+About halfway along the bay, you will see a sign pointing you back up the cliffs, to continue the walk along the coast path.
+This is the last bit of uphill.

-For the next part of the walk leading towards Kingsdown, the views are less cliffy and more English countryside.Â
+For the next part of the walk leading towards Kingsdown, the views are less cliffy and more English countryside, along the chalk grassland….with the occasional peak of white chalk cliffs.

 So I took this opportunity to get a photo of me 😉